Psychology, Doctorate

 Credits 0

-Before the student is cleared to apply for internship, each student is required to pass an oral comprehensive exam of PsyD content that indicates readiness for internship.
+Before the student is cleared to apply for internship, each student is required to pass a comprehensive exam of PsyD content that indicates readiness for internship.
 The student will sit before a panel to present a portfolio and be examined by a panel of experts.
-Each student’s work will be evaluated and should reflect psychotherapeutic proficiency, appropriate goal setting, diagnostic understanding, theoretical soundness, diversity awareness, and a biblically-based, holistic approach.
+Each student’s work will be evaluated and should reflect psychotherapeutic proficiency, appropriate goal setting, diagnostic understanding, theoretical soundness, diversity awareness, and a faith-based, holistic approach.
 Fee: Additional fee required.

 PSYD9501: Clinical Practicum 401